Atashin'chi: Atashin'chi

-An anime adaptation produced by Shin-Ei Animation aired on All-Nippon News Network from April 19, 2002 to September 19, 2009 for 330 episodes.
-Akitaro Daichi and Tetsuo Yasumi served as directors, while Motoi Sakuraba composed the music.
+An anime adaptation produced by Shin-Ei Animation aired on TV Asahi from April 19, 2002, to September 19, 2009, for 330 episodes.
+Akitaro Daichi served as director from episode 1 to 4 with Tetsuo Yasumi, while Motoi Sakuraba composed the music.

 The official Atashin'chi YouTube channel began streaming the first two episodes with English subtitles on May 15, 2020.
-Shin-Ei Animation and AlphaBoat are planning on streaming about 270 episodes in their original order until March 2021.
+TV Asahi, Shin-Ei Animation and AlphaBoat are planning on streaming about 270 episodes in their original order until March 2021.
 The final episode of the series aired on YouTube on August 3, 2022.

 Shin Atashin'chi

-Shin Atashin'chi, a sequel to the original 2002 anime series, aired on Animax from October 6, 2015 to April 5, 2016 for 26 episodes.
+Shin Atashin'chi, a sequel to the original 2002 anime series, aired on Animax from October 6, 2015, to April 5, 2016, for 26 episodes.
 Shin-Ei Animation returned for the series' production.
 Ogura Hirofumi served as director, Akifumi Tada composed the music, while the original creator Eiko Kera wrote stories specifically for the series.

 Crunchyroll began simulcasting the series outside of Asia on October 6, 2015.